 View the full ADA Legislation >

-The ADA also allows miniature horses to also be used as Service Animals, however the focus of the United States Service Dog Registry and Anything Pawsable is on canines alone.
+The ADA also allows miniature horses to also be used as Service Animals, however our focus is on canines alone.